ColtonPhillips/flashpunk-template/README.md

 flashpunk-template
 ==================

-Boilerplate Flashpunk code to get you started.
+Boilerplate FlashPunk code to get you started.